knoshua/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 ## Version

-This describes **v11** of the rewards calculation ruleset.
+This describes **v10** of the rewards calculation ruleset.

 This version implements RPIP-[to be assigned]

 ### Changes since `v8`

 The following updates have been made from [v8](./legacy/rewards-calculation-spec-v8.md) of the spec.
-Note that v9 was just a file spec change, not a ruleset change, and is thus not included in this comparison and that v10 was withdrawn.
+Note that v9 was just a file spec change, not a ruleset change, and is thus not included in this comparison.

 #### Major Updates

--
+-  For minipools with less than 14% commission, increase the share of execution layer rewards based on RPL stake
+-  [TODO] For minipools with less than 14% commission, introduce a bonus based on RPL stake and the consensus rewards they earned

 #### Minor Changes